Kernel Mean Embedding of Distributions: A Review and Beyond: Learning with Kernels

 Then, there is an orthonormal basis $\{\psi_i\}$ of $L_2(\inspace,\mu)$ consisting of eigenfunctions of $\mathcal{T}_k$ such that the corresponding sequence of eigenvalues $\{\lambda_i\}$ are non-negative.
 The eigenfunctions corresponding to non-zero eigenvalues can be taken as continuous functions on $\inspace$ and $k(\mathbf{u},\mathbf{v})$ has the representation

 where the convergence is absolute and uniform. \end{theorem} \end{shadowbox}

-The condition \eqref{eq:mercer-condition} is known as the \emph{Mercer's condition} and the kernel functions that satisfy this condition is often referred to as \emph{Mercer kernels}.
+The condition \eqref{eq:mercer-condition} is known as the \emph{Mercer's condition} and the kernel functions that satisfy this condition are often referred to as \emph{Mercer kernels}.
 An important consequence of Mercer's theorem is that it is possible to derive the explicit form of the feature map $\phi(\x)$ from \eqref{eq:mercer-rep}, \ie, $\phi(\x) = [\sqrt{\lambda_1}\psi_1(\x),\sqrt{\lambda_2}\psi_2(\x),\ldots]$. \citet{Steinwart12:Mercer} studied Mercer's theorem in general domains by relaxing the compactness assumption on $\inx$.
 Moreover, there is an intrinsic connection between the integral operator $\mathcal{T}_k$, covariance operator (\S\ref{sec:cross-covariance}), and Gram matrix $\kmat$, see, \eg, \citet{Rosasco10:Integral} for further details.

-When the kernel $k$ is translation invariant on $\pp{R}^d$, \ie, $k(\x,\x') = \psi(\x-\x'), \,\x,\x'\in\rr^d$, the kernel can be characterized by Bochner's theorem \citep{Bochner33}, which states that any bounded continuous kernel $k$ is the inverse Fourier transform of some finite non-negative Borel measure.
+When the kernel $k$ is translation invariant on $\pp{R}^d$, \ie, $k(\x,\x') = \psi(\x-\x'), \,\x,\x'\in\rr^d$ where $\psi$ is called a positive definite function, the kernel can be characterized by Bochner's theorem \citep{Bochner33}.
+It states that any bounded continuous kernel $k$ is the inverse Fourier transform of some finite non-negative Borel measure.

 \begin{shadowbox} \begin{theorem}[Bochner's theorem] A complex-valued bounded continuous kernel $k(\x,\x') = \psi(\x-\x')$ on $\mathbb{R}^d$ is positive definite if and only if there exists a finite non-negative Borel measure $\Lambda$ on $\rr^d$ such that